 I should mention before I go too much further the foyer that guests first walk through upon entering the attraction.
 A faux fireplace sits at one end, while portraits of famous scientists line the walls.
 If one stops to listen, the portraits come alive (similar to the portraits in The Wizarding World of Harry Potter at Universal Studios) and engage in a lively discussion with each other about the discoveries which made them famous.
 Though it wasn’t the first time I’d seen a set-up like this, I found it genuinely entertaining nonetheless.

 Unfortunately, entertainment seems to be the main focus at this institution.
-Even if we allow ICR their claim that they simply interpret the evidence in a different way, I still found the overall experience rather disappointing, educationally.
-I noticed a conspicuous lack of actual specimens and artifacts in the place: to wit, the only such items I can recall exclusively reside in the main lobby and consist of fossil casts of Velociraptor, Protoceratops, Allosaurus, and a commendably Sophie-inspired Stegosaurus.
+Even if we allow ICR their claim that they simply interpret the evidence in a different way, I still found the overall experience rather disappointing, from an educational perspective.
+I noticed a conspicuous lack of actual specimens and artifacts in the place: to wit, the only such items I can recall reside exclusively in the main lobby and consist of fossil casts of Velociraptor, Protoceratops, Allosaurus, and a commendably Sophie-inspired Stegosaurus.
 One can quibble about interpretation vs evidence, but it seems this place consists of all interpretation and no evidence.
-Tellingly, the experience ends with a nice timeline diorama depicting the life of Jesus, with the implication that Jesus’s salvation message somehow depends on the literal interpretation of a few chapters of the Book of Genesis.
-This would seem to be out of place if the attraction’s intent is to educate visitors about science, but it is the pivotal attraction if the main point of the center is to proselytize instead.
+Tellingly, the experience ends with a nice timeline diorama depicting the life of Jesus, with the implication that Jesus’s salvation message somehow depends on their own interpretation of one quarter of the Book of Genesis.
+This would seem to be out of place if the attraction’s intent is to educate visitors about science, but serves as the focal point of the whole experience if the main point of the center is to proselytize instead.
 As a Christian myself, I find it disappointing that institutions like this continue to insist that the foundation of the Christian faith lies not on the person of Jesus himself, but on an unnecessary interpretation of a few stories among hundreds of more important ones.
 Even ignoring the New Testament, any Biblical scholar will tell you that the covenants of Abraham and Moses impact the arc of the Biblical narrative far more than the creation and Flood accounts.
+For a good example of what I’m looking for, I would direct your attention to the Southwestern Adventist University Dinosaur Science Museum.
+The Adventists are historically foundational to the modern young earth creationist movement, and their museum may or may not have a creationist agenda, but they actually present real specimens and engage visitors with actual scientific methodology, making its presentation as a science museum one that actually fits.

-But I’m getting ahead of myself.
+But I’m getting away from myself.
 I mostly wrote this review to give a sense of the museum’s contents for those curious.
 For more detailed responses to creationist claims, I again recommend reading my review of God’s Word or Human Reason?
 I consider it one of the single best resources for answering creationist claims on the market right now, and it’s certainly a more enriching use of your money than visiting ICR’s Discovery Center.
 While it was never likely that I would have an overall positive opinion of this place, I hope I managed to at least avoid ridicule, at least until this point.
-While I promised myself I wouldn’t poke fun, I think I’ll leave my youngest son’s all too appropriate face in this picture as my official opinion of the ICR Discovery Center.
+While I promised myself I wouldn’t poke fun, I think I’ll leave my youngest son’s all too appropriate face in the pictures below as my official opinion of the ICR Discovery Center.